JoshuaLelon/SuperDeepResearch/mcp_server/README.md

   - Optionally loads routes for each tool.

 - **`tools/`**
-  A subdirectory of “tools” modules that implement each major function:
+  A subdirectory of "tools" modules that implement each major function:
   - Plan generation (`plan_tool.py`)
   - Multi-product orchestration (`orchestrator.py`)
-  - Single-product research via headless browser (`single_research.py`)
+  - **`single_research.py`** which now leverages the `browser-use` API (based on the relishplus project) to run headless browser sessions for each product site.
   - Combination of partial results (`combine_tool.py`)
   - Upload sources to Google Drive (`upload_tool.py`)
   - Complete E2E pipeline (`e2e_tool.py`)